Am I Making Art or Directing It?

 I watched simple sketches become fully rendered images.
 I saw drawings from high school become the imaginary world I had envisioned.
 I transformed old material into a new medium.
 I also stared at the screen utterly befuddled as Nano Banana ignored my dreamy requests and warped them into visual nightmares.

 Clearly, using a tool for the first time can feel confusing and frustrating.
 When I started using Adobe Illustrator, I found the tools bewildering.
 I didn't know what a Bézier curve was and I wanted to use the mouse to draw like a pencil.
-It took months to figure out how to use Illustrator.
-These days, I find that the best approach is to draw with pencil and paper first, scan the handmade drawing, and then digitize it in Illustrator.
-That way, I can recreate an analog image in a digital medium.
+It took months to figure out how to use the software.
+These days, I usually draw with a pencil and paper first, then scan the handmade drawing in order to digitize it in Illustrator.
+That way, I can create a picture the old fashioned way, then translate it into a digital medium.

-Although I developed a high level of expertise in Illustrator over the years, I still don't find it as expressive or free as a canvas and a paintbrush.
-I love being immersed in the experience of making a painting.
-I love to enter into a flow state with a paintbrush in my hand.
+Although I developed a high level of expertise in Illustrator over the years, I still don't find it as expressive as paintbrush and canvas.
+I love being immersed in a painting and entering into the flow state with a paintbrush in my hand.
 I love to see colors and textures emerge slowly and become the image I saw in my mind.
-Clicking with a mouse to add anchor points and select fills in Illustrator doesn't give me the same rush as a sweeping motion with a paint brush.
+Clicking with a mouse to add anchor points and select fills in Illustrator doesn't give me the same rush as the sweeping motion of a paint brush.

 Pen and ink sketch of a cat watching a goldfish